Stewart Drummond

 Stewart James Drummond (born 11 December 1975) is an English former footballer who last played for Morecambe.

 A central midfielder, Drummond represented three clubs during a career spanning twenty-one years.
 He most notably spent a total of seventeen years at Morecambe, where he began playing in 1994 and retired in May 2015.

 Career

 Signed by Chester City after a long spell with Morecambe in 2004, he went on to spend two years with the Blues and was named as the club's player of the year in 2005–06.
 He then opted to join Shrewsbury Town on the Bosman ruling on 12 May 2006.
 Drummond scored on his début for Town on the opening game of 2006–07, at home to Mansfield Town.

 He scored his fifth goal of the season for Shrewsbury at Wembley in the 2007 Football League Two Play-off Final, in a 3–1 loss against Bristol Rovers.
+Being the first person to score in a play off final at the new Wembley Stadium.